Header Banner

-How To: Milk a cow
+How to Milk a cow

 Modern milking parlors use machines, but milking a cow by hand is an ancient art.
 Here's the "udderly" perfect way to do it.